itanyag22/trace-speed-safety/METHODOLOGY.md

 Three evaluation tracks are used in the absence of crash ground truth:

-**Internal consistency** checks that the distribution of scores across road type hierarchies is directionally correct (motorways should score differently from residential roads), that the priority flag distribution is not degenerate, and that the plain-language explanations accurately describe the raw data driving the score.
+- **Internal consistency** checks that the distribution of scores across road type hierarchies is directionally correct (i.e., motorways should score differently from residential roads), that the priority flag distribution is not degenerate, and that the plain-language explanations accurately describe the raw data driving the score.

-**Sensitivity analysis** reruns the composite scoring across weight combinations where each tier weight is varied by ±0.10 while the others are adjusted proportionally.
+- **Sensitivity analysis** reruns the composite scoring across weight combinations where each tier weight is varied by ±0.10 while the others are adjusted proportionally.
 Segments that remain P1 across all tested configurations are labeled as robust priority flags.
 Segments that move between P1 and P2 depending on weights are labeled as borderline and noted in the output.

-**Spot-check validation** manually reviews a stratified sample of 50 segments (10 P1, 20 P2, 10 P3, 10 Acceptable) against the raw speed and network data to confirm the score direction is correct and the explanation is accurate.
+- **Spot-check validation** manually reviews a stratified sample of 50 segments (10 P1, 20 P2, 10 P3, 10 Acceptable) against the raw speed and network data to confirm the score direction is correct and the explanation is accurate.
 Results are documented in `evaluation/spot_check_report.md`.

 ---

 ## Calibration guidance for new countries

-When applying TRACE to a new country dataset:
+When applying TRACE to a new country, work through the following steps before treating any outputs as ready for policy use.

+> [!IMPORTANT]
+> Complete all five steps in order.
+Skipping calibration before sharing outputs with government counterparts risks misidentifying priority segments.

-1. Review the environment-implied speed table in `tiers/tier2_environment.py` against local road design standards.
-The defaults are calibrated for mixed-traffic Asian road environments and may not be appropriate for countries with stricter separation between motor vehicle and non-motorized infrastructure.
+1. **Check the environment-implied speed table against local road standards.** The defaults in `tiers/tier2_environment.py` are calibrated for mixed-traffic Asian road environments where motorized and non-motorized users share the same surface.
+Countries with more developed pedestrian and cycling infrastructure may need lower implied speed ceilings for urban road classes.

-2. Review the VRU exposure baselines in `tiers/tier3_vru.py`.
-PTW penetration varies widely across the region.
-Countries with low PTW use (Australia, New Zealand, Japan in urban areas) should reduce the PTW exposure baseline.
+2. **Review powered two-wheeler exposure baselines.** PTW penetration varies significantly across the region.
+Countries where motorcycle use is low, such as Australia, New Zealand, or Japan in urban areas, should reduce the PTW exposure baseline in `tiers/tier3_vru.py` to avoid overstating VRU risk on roads where riders are rarely present.

-3. Set the helmet SPI values in `config/config.yaml` to reflect country-level survey data.
-The helmet modifier has a material effect on T3 scores in low-compliance environments.
+3. **Update the helmet compliance values.** The helmet SPI modifier in `config/config.yaml` has a direct effect on Tier 3 scores.
+Set it to reflect the most recent country-level survey data.
+In low-compliance environments the modifier amplifies the T3 penalty, which is intentional, but it should be grounded in evidence rather than left at the default.

-4. Run the sensitivity analysis and review the borderline-flag proportion.
-A proportion above 30% suggests the default weights may not be well-calibrated for the data environment.
+4. **Run the sensitivity analysis before finalizing outputs.** If more than 30% of segments are classified as borderline, the default weights may not be well suited to the local data environment.
+Adjust and rerun before sharing results with government counterparts.

+> [!TIP]
+> Run python `evaluation/sensitivity_analysis.py` after any weight change.
+The borderline proportion is printed to the console at the end of the run.

-5. Where crash data is available, validate the priority ranking against crash density by segment.
-Segments with high crash density that do not appear in P1 or P2 indicate a calibration gap.
+5. **Validate against crash records where they exist.** If crash density data is available at the segment level, compare it against the P1 and P2 priority rankings.
+Segments with high crash density that do not appear in the priority list indicate a calibration gap that needs to be investigated before the outputs are used to inform decisions.